rdalen/Boxify/docs/architecture.md

 Responsibilities include:

-- Component orientation
+- Mounting the PCB
-- Mounting orientation
+- Positioning the PCB inside the enclosure
-- Defining mounting locations
+- Defining the mechanical reference for the enclosure
-- Providing reference geometry
+- Providing mounting locations for enclosure features
-- Passing this information to the enclosure
+- Passing configuration variables to downstream Part Studios

 Because the enclosure depends only on the Adapter Plate, the PCB and enclosure remain loosely coupled.